UPDATED: Hilliard council gives OK to set Grener land up for data center

-A data center eventually could be constructed on part or all of a 104 acres on the north side of Scioto Darby Road, between Cosgray and Leppert roads.
+A data center eventually could be constructed on part or all of a 104-acre tract on the north side of Scioto Darby Road, between Cosgray and Leppert roads.

 “I’m in favor of letting the city explore” a data center for the site, Hilliard City Council member Omar Tarazi said before council unanimously approved the rezoning July 13.

-Although no end user has been identified, Hilliard economic-development director David Meadows said it is important that the parcel be zoned to allow for a potential data center.
+Although no end user has been identified, Hilliard development director David Meadows said it is important that the parcel be zoned to allow for a data center should a user be identified.

 “Speed to the market is critical,” Meadows said.

-The land, known locally as the Grener tract because of the family who once lived there, is in three parcels on the east side of Cosgray, west of Leppert and south of Hayden Run Road.
+The land, known locally as the Grener tract because of the family that once lived there, is in three parcels on the east side of Cosgray, west of Leppert Road and south of Hayden Run Road.

 An ordinance rezoning the parcels from a support-facilities district to a planned-unit-development district that allows a data center was introduced June 22 and approved July 13.

 The July 13 meeting was broadcast on the city of Hilliard’s Facebook page as City Council continues to meet remotely because of the COVID-19 coronavirus pandemic.

 About a dozen residents weighed in on Facebook in opposition to the rezoning and responded again after council approved the rezoning.